 Kirkby Neighbourhood Community Fund

-Merseyside Energy Recovery Ltd provides a fund of up to £50,000 per year towards organisations and projects working to improve community life in and around Kirkby, Knowsley.
+Merseyside Energy Recovery Ltd (MERL) provides a fund of up to £55,000 per year towards organisations and projects working to improve community life in and around Kirkby, Knowsley.
 This is known as the Kirkby Neighbourhood Community Fund.

 This funding provides a long-term and secure source of support for community and environmental groups in the following priority areas: